adamfowleruk/herald-for-cpp/herald-venue-beacon/README.md

 - C/C++ Extension
 - CMake Extension

+You DO NOT need to use the Nordic Connect SDK plugin.

 You can now open the herald-for-cpp/herald-venue-beacon folder to load this specific CMake configuration.
 Don't open the